natalieagus/natalieagus.github.io/50002/problem_set_1.md

 {% include toc.html %}
 {::options parse_block_html="false" /}

 This page contains all practice questions that constitutes the topics learned in Week 1: **Basics of Information Theory** and **The Digital Abstraction**.
-They are grouped into three categories: basic, intermediate, and challenging.
+Each topic's questions are grouped into three categories: basic, intermediate, and challenging.
 You are recommended to do all basic problem set before advancing further.

 # Basics of Information Theory